 If your hair is on the thirsty side, you're not alone.
-This summer has been a scorcher and with intensely hot sun come seriously parched strands.
-The freak weather isn't the only thing that might be behind your dry, brittle lengths.
-With selfie-worthy colour trends like 'hair frosting' and 'glow lights' taking over London salons, you'd be forgiven for overdoing it on the bleach, which is notoriously stripping.
+Even if you're used to chalking your parched strands up to seasonal temperature changes, freak weather isn't the only thing that might be behind your dry, brittle lengths.
+With selfie-worthy colour trends like "pearl balayage" and "butter blonde" are taking over London salons, you'd be forgiven for overdoing it on the bleach, which is notoriously stripping.
 But if social media is anything to go by, there could be another reason why your hair feels like straw lately.
+Enter: protein overload.

 On TikTok, beauty enthusiasts are schooling their followers on the signs of having "too much" protein on the hair's surface.
 Some put their limp and frizzy curls down to using too many conditioners, leave-in treatments and styling products containing lots of protein, while others pinpoint breakage, a strawlike feel and a lack of shine and definition to waves and curls.